An introduction to Python stream processing frameworks

 This is where Quix comes in.
 We’ve created a Python-friendly client library that enables data scientists to process streaming data and deploy their machine learning models and data products without intervention from developers and other technical specialists.

-In this article, we’ll discuss the options for developing on streaming data with Python, introduce the Quix Python client library for stream processing, and show you how to use it.
+This article will discuss the options for developing on streaming data with Python, introduce the Quix Python client library for stream processing, and show you how to use it.

 What Python libraries exist for stream processing?

-There are currently four libraries that support stream processing (Apache Spark, Apache Flink, Kafka, and the Quix SDK) worth talking about.
+There are currently four libraries that support stream processing (Apache Spark, Apache Flink, Kafka, and the Quix SDK) worth investigating.
 There’s also Beam, but we won’t cover it here because it’s an ETL (extract, transform and load) pipeline tool that still relies on Spark or Flink for executing the Python code.

 Spark structured streaming